via-edge-ai/meta-mediatek-bsp/docs/development.rst

 Enabling TFTP boot
 ^^^^^^^^^^^^^^^^^^

-TFTP boot can be enabled from withing U-Boot shell or from Linux userspace.
+TFTP boot can be enabled from within U-Boot shell or from Linux userspace.

 Enabling in Linux
 ~~~~~~~~~~~~~~~~~